glynnforrest/salt-box/README.md

 ### dev

-Install some dev packages and optionally clone a dotfiles repo
+Install some dev packages and optionally clone a dotfiles repo.

+Also install iTerm2 on MacOS.

 ### mac

-Setup some sensible defaults for MacOS
+Setup some sensible defaults for MacOS.

+### browsers

+Common web browsers.

+### emacs

+Grab emacs and checkout a config.

 ## Warning